 Ah, jury duty!
-No citizen hates doing their civic duty more than doing jury duty.
-In all seriousness though, jury duty is an important yet underappreciated role that is necessary for a functioning society.
-So as much as you dislike the idea of having to sit in a courthouse for 7 hours, it’s something we all have to do at one point or another!
+No citizen hates doing their civic duty more than being chosen during the jury selection process.
+In all seriousness though, jury duty is an important yet under appreciated role that is necessary for a functioning society.
+So as much as you dislike the idea of having to sit in a courthouse for 7 hours, it’s something we all have to do at one point or another.

 Most courthouses and districts in the US do not have an explicit dress code policy; that is, there is no explicit written document specifying what you can and cannot wear.
-In fact, the only actual official juror dress code we could find was from the Central District of California.
+In fact, the only actual official juror dress code we could find was from the Central District of California which recommends business attire.

-Even though there are no official dress codes in general, there are some general rules of things that are NOT allowed:
+Even though this is no official dress code from the jury office, there are some general rules of things that are NOT allowed:

 - Tank tops